tkc49/ht-pay-jp-for-kintone/readme.txt

 == Installation ==

-1. Upload the entire `payjp-for-kintone` folder to the `/ wp-content / plugins /` directory.
+1. Upload the entire `ht-payjp-for-kintone` folder to the `/ wp-content / plugins /` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==